AcademiaActivated/ScholarSight/README.md

 #### Part 4 of 10: The Scholar Sight Articulation Audit
-_"Do you write the right words?"_
-Review the terminology of your academic writing
+Review the terminology of your academic writing:  _"Do you write the right words?"_
 Study the Scholar Sight Articulation Audit to evolve a more vast, varied, versatile vocabulary in your academic writing.

 #### Part 5 of 10: The Scholar Sight Cohesion Audit
-_"Do you connect your concepts?"_
-Review the consistency of your academic writing
+Review the consistency of your academic writing:  _"Do you connect your concepts?"_
 Study the Scholar Sight Cohesion Audit to cultivate a more inter-connected coherence in your academic writing.

 #### Part 6 of 10: The Scholar Sight Verbosity Audit
-_"Do you justify your jargon?"_
-Review the readability of your academic writing
+Review the readability of your academic writing:  _"Do you justify your jargon?"_
 Study the Scholar Sight Verbosity Audit to craft a more concise, comprehensible economy in your academic writing.

 #### Part 7 of 10: The Scholar Sight Monotony Audit
-_"Do you reduce repetition?"_
-Review the tedium of your academic writing
+Review the tedium of your academic writing:  _"Do you reduce repetition?"_
 Study the Scholar Sight Monotony Audit to rectify redundant replication in your academic writing.

 #### Part 8 of 10: The Scholar Sight Action Audit
-_"Do you vary your verbs?"_
-Review the vigor of your academic writing
+Review the vigor of your academic writing: _"Do you vary your verbs?"_
 Study the Scholar Sight Action Audit to enable more energetic, engaging eloquence in your academic writing.

 #### Part 9 of 10: The Scholar Sight Expression Audit
-_"Do you paint a picture?"_
-Review the colour of your academic writing
+Review the colour of your academic writing: _"Do you paint a picture?"_
 Study the Scholar Expression Audit to publish more precise, persuasive prose in your academic writing.

 #### Part 10 of 10: The Scholar Sight Authority Audit
-_"Do you communicate convincingly?"_
-Review the rhetoric of your academic writing
+Review the rhetoric of your academic writing: _"Do you communicate convincingly?"_
 Study the Scholar Authority Audit to assert more accurate, articulate arguments in your academic writing.